by David Balashinsky

 At the same time, precisely because of the principle of intersectionality, there is room for it there.
 Patriarchy, after all, does not only harm women; it harms children of all sexes and genders, too.
 Male genital cutting and the binary-normative sexual-assignment surgery to which intersex children are routinely subjected are both cases in point.

 Still another sign that I saw contained the great line (attributed to various authors, including Sartre, King Jr., and Maya Angleou), "No one is free unless everyone is free."
 Here again is an articulation of the universality of the feminist principles of justice and equal opportunity irrespective of sex or gender.
-And, just as feminism has never been about benefiting women at the expense of men's rights (fundamental human rights, as we so often point out, are not like a pie, where a fair share for all means less for anyone else)
+And, just as feminism has never been about benefiting women at the expense of men's rights (fundamental human rights, as we so often point out, are not like a pie, where a fair share for all means less for anyone else), so feminism must recognize that the right to bodily autonomy belongs as much to people with penises and to intersex individuals as it does to people with vulvas.

 I am proud to have taken to the streets to defend women's rights to own and control their own bodies.
 I've done so before this past Saturday and I will do so again.
 But now I call upon all feminists to stand up in the same way on behalf of the right of boys, men, and intersex infants to own and control their own bodies.
 It's time for all feminists and all progressives and anyone who cares about human rights to resolutely condemn the unnecessary alteration of any child's genitals.